-- All activities or facilities requiring approval from the Corps of Engineers will be authorized in 26 - writing.
-The type of written authorization issued by the USACE depends on the type of activity 27 - or facility.
-A Shoreline Use Permit or other authorizing document is required for private 28 - activities and/or facilities on public lands and waters owned by the Corps of Engineers at Greers 29 - Ferry Lake.
-Shoreline Use Permits are issued for private floating facilities, vegetation 30 - modification and certain other activities.
-These are governed by the regulations referenced in this 31 - Shoreline Management Plan for Greers Ferry Lake.
-32
+All activities or facilities requiring approval from the Corps of Engineers will be authorized in writing.
+The type of written authorization issued by the USACE depends on the type of activity or facility.
+A Shoreline Use Permit or other authorizing document is required for private activities and/or facilities on public lands and waters owned by the Corps of Engineers at Greers Ferry Lake.
+Shoreline Use Permits are issued for private floating facilities, vegetation modification and certain other activities.
+These are governed by the regulations referenced in this Shoreline Management Plan for Greers Ferry Lake.

-- Ownership, construction, operation, use and maintenance of permitted/licensed facilities and/or 34 - activities are subject to all permit conditions and all applicable federal, state and local laws and 35 - regulations.
-Failure to abide by these applicable laws and regulations may be cause for 36 - revocation of the permit.
-The Greers Ferry Lake Project Office collects permittee and/or owner 37 - information including name, address, phone number, boat registration information and email to 38 - keep on file for permit purposes.
-This information will not be released to the general public 39 - except in accordance with the Freedom of Information Act (FOIA) and the Privacy Act of 1974.
-40
+Ownership, construction, operation, use and maintenance of permitted/licensed facilities and/or activities are subject to all permit conditions and all applicable federal, state and local laws and regulations.
+Failure to abide by these applicable laws and regulations may be cause for revocation of the permit.
+The Greers Ferry Lake Project Office collects permittee and/or owner information including name, address, phone number, boat registration information and email to keep on file for permit purposes.
+This information will not be released to the general public except in accordance with the Freedom of Information Act (FOIA) and the Privacy Act of 1974.

-- 1 All general public requests for permittee and/or owner information must be submitted to the - 2 Little Rock District Corps of Engineers FOIA Officer.
+All general public requests for permittee and/or owner information must be submitted to the Little Rock District Corps of Engineers FOIA Officer.

-- 4 A schedule of Shoreline Use Permit fees in place at the time of the publication of this document - 5 can be found in CFR 327.31.
+A schedule of Shoreline Use Permit fees in place at the time of the publication of this document can be found in CFR 327.31.

-6 GENERAL REQUIREMENTS
+GENERAL REQUIREMENTS

-- 7 Shoreline Use Permits are generally issued for a period of five years.
-Exhibit A contains - 8 Shoreline Use Permit conditions that are uniformly applicable to all permits issued.
-However, - 9 unique circumstances may require the establishment of additional terms and/or special - conditions.
-All applications for Shoreline Use Permits on the reservoir are subject to approval by - the Operations Project Manager.
-Requests for activities not specifically addressed in this plan - should be submitted in writing to the Operations Project Manager for review.
+Shoreline Use Permits are generally issued for a period of five years.
+Exhibit A contains Shoreline Use Permit conditions that are uniformly applicable to all permits issued.
+However, unique circumstances may require the establishment of additional terms and/or special conditions.
+All applications for Shoreline Use Permits on the reservoir are subject to approval by the Operations Project Manager.
+Requests for activities not specifically addressed in this plan should be submitted in writing to the Operations Project Manager for review.

-- All Shoreline Use Permits are issued and enforced in accordance with the provisions of Title 36, - 15 Chapter III, Part 327, CFR.
-The version of this CFR in place at the time of writing of this - document is attached as Exhibit A. Failure to obtain the proper permits or noncompliance with - any of the terms and conditions, general or special, may result in termination or revocation of the - permit or other enforcement action.
+All Shoreline Use Permits are issued and enforced in accordance with the provisions of Title 36, Chapter III, Part 327, Code of Federal Regulations (CFR).
+The version of this CFR in place at the time of writing of this document is attached as Exhibit A. Failure to obtain the proper permits or noncompliance with any of the terms and conditions, general or special, may result in termination or revocation of the permit or other enforcement action.

-- 20 The shoreline use program is intended only for private shoreline uses.
-Commercial development - 21 for financial gain will not be authorized or allowed.
-Private floating facilities cannot be - developed or operated as a commercial enterprise.
+The shoreline use program is intended only for private shoreline uses.
+Commercial development for financial gain will not be authorized or allowed.
+Private floating facilities cannot be developed or operated as a commercial enterprise.

-- 24 Prior to a site inspection by a USACE Park Ranger, the landowner must physically mark the - corners of their private property along the common boundary.
-If trespass violations and/or - encroachments exist on Government property, a permit will not be issued/reissued until the - violation is resolved to the satisfaction of the Operations Project Manager.
+Prior to a site inspection by a USACE Park Ranger, the landowner must physically mark the corners of their private property along the common boundary.
+If trespass violations and/or encroachments exist on Government property, a permit will not be issued/reissued until the violation is resolved to the satisfaction of the Operations Project Manager.